 I hate River Song.

 I understand it’s a point of contention for Whovians, and I’d also like to point out immediately that I have enjoyed a lot of Steven Moffat’s work and respect him a lot as a writer.
 However, I’ve never liked River Song.
 And, initially, it was because of massively ham-fisted character bias; Moffat clearly loved her so much that he wrote a scene in which she made a Dalek beg for mercy.
-Maybe character bias is just my pet peeve (it is one of my Fiction Sins), but that’s not the only reason I disliked River.
+Maybe character bias is just my pet peeve (it is one of the 3 Great Fiction Sins), but that’s not the only reason I disliked River.

 Now, unfortunately, I’m horrible at talking and I was a total idiot a few years ago.
 So, instead of trying to figure out why that intro was weird to me, I blurted out, “She’s not that attractive,” literally the first observation in a series that would ultimately lead to a non-offensive point.

 My friend, very naturally, got offended for Alex Kingston.
 I tried to explain that she isn’t ugly—clearly she isn’t—but that it was weird that they were doing a long shot of her from toe to head with sultry saxophone.
 Not because Alex Kingston isn’t sultry sax worthy, but because…